MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

 - Data regions.
 - Data region groups, including detail groups.

-Filters are applied at run time first on the dataset.
-Then it proceeds to the data region.
+Filters are applied at run time first on the dataset, and then it proceeds to the data region.
 Then the filter is applied to the group, in top-down order for group hierarchies.
 In a table, matrix, or list, filters for row groups, column groups, and adjacent groups are applied independently.
 In a chart, filters for category groups and series groups are applied independently.
 For more information, see [Add dataset filters, data region filters, and group filters to a paginated report (Report Builder)](../../reporting-services/report-design/add-dataset-filters-data-region-filters-and-group-filters.md).

 For each filter, you specify a filter equation.
 A filter equation includes three elements: